 A plethora of current, contemporary life lessons from this historical epic

 COFFEE Interfaith Student Coalition Weekly Meetings Every other Monday 8:30 p.m. - 9:30 p.m. at Goddard Chapel Lobby

 Join COFFEE for our weekly discussions in Goddard Chapel!
 Students from every background are welcome for discussions on topics ranging from death, sexuality, to music.
 Enjoy snacks, some tea, and good discussion with students from all walks of life.
 Please see our Communities page for more information about student leadership.

 The Breakfast Club: Faculty/Staff Bible Study and Prayer Group

 Wednesdays, 8 a.m. - 8:50 a.m.
 ET

 You are warmly invited to “The Breakfast Club,” a contemplative Bible study group for faculty and staff led by Tufts’ Protestant Chaplain, the Reverend Dan Bell.
-We gather every Wednesday morning over Zoom to read Scripture, check in, and pray together.
-All are welcome, regardless of faith background, and various Christian traditions are represented.
-Feel free to have your breakfast as we meet, and step away when you need to.If you have questions or would like to learn more, please email Dan at Daniel.Bell@tufts.edu.
+We gather every Wednesday morning over Zoom to check in, reflect on Scripture, and pray together.
+All Tufts faculty and staff are welcome to participate, regardless of faith background.
+Various Christian traditions are represented.
+Please feel free to have your breakfast as we meet, and step away when you need to.If you have questions or would like to learn more, please email Dan at Daniel.Bell@tufts.edu.
 Join Bible Study via Zoom here.

-Protestant Evening Worship
+Protestant Evening Worship (P.E.W.)

-Sundays 7 p.m. - 8 p.m.
-ET
+Sundays during the Academic Year, 7 p.m. - 8 p.m. at Goddard Chapel

 Every week, we host a few small groups to cater to the different needs and hopes of our community.
 In this space, we will check-in with one another and dive straight into scripture to discuss how Jesus' life shapes and re-shapes each of our lives, our communities, and the world.